MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-campaigns.md

  When you have set up the sales prices/line discounts and the segments on the campaign card, you must activate them so that the campaign prices/discounts will be reflected on the lines.

+> [!NOTE]
-**Note**: In order to activate the sales prices/line discounts, you must specify if the whole segment or only some contacts are targets of the campaign.
+>   In order to activate the sales prices/line discounts, you must specify if the whole segment or only some contacts are targets of the campaign.
 If the sales prices/line discounts covers all the contacts in the segment, select the **Campaign Target** field on the **Campaign** FastTab of the **Segment** card.

 If the sales prices/line discounts are not to be offered to all the contacts in the segment, you can clear the **Campaign Target** field for the relevant contacts.
 If you cannot see this field, you can add it to your view.
 For more information, see [User Personalization](ui-user-personalization.md).

 ## <a name="conducting-campaigns"></a>Conducting campaigns